-Please note that this charging schedule does not apply to our commercial publications (see Class 8).
-These items are offered for sale through our website and include the cost of production.
+Please note that this charging schedule does not apply to any commercial publications (see Class 8).

-contact us for assistance with any aspect of this publication scheme.
+contact us for assistance with any aspect of this Guide to Information.

 We will also advise you how to ask for information that we do not publish or how to complain if you are dissatisfied with any aspect of this publication scheme.

-This class includes information about Education Scotland: who we are; where to find us; how to contact us; how we are managed; and our external relations.
+Information about Education Scotland - who we are; where to find us; how to contact us; how we are managed; and our external relations.